kzurawel/famicomparty/content/book/04-hardwareoverview/index.md

 An NTSC (US/Japan) NES motherboard.
 Photo by Evan Amos.
 {% end %}

-Visually, the NES motherboard is dominated by the cartridge connector at the top and two large chips.
+Visually, the NES motherboard is dominated by the (unused) expansion slot at the top and two large chips.
 On the left side is this chip, labelled "RP2A03":

 {% figure(img="2a03.jpg") %}
 The Ricoh 2A03 CPU/APU.